You're reading docs for Nextly Alpha. APIs may change between releases.

 async ({ doc }) => {

-// Add computed property
+// Add a computed field

 return { ...doc, fullTitle: `${doc.siteName} - ${doc.tagline}` };